chelipika/gemini-telegram-bot-Java/README.md

 ```

 You should see a "Bot is running..." message in your console.
 You can now start sending messages to your bot on Telegram!````

-Now your project is secure, clean, and well-documented for publishing on GitHub.